defold/defold.github.io/tutorials/side-scroller.md

 # Side scroller tutorial

 The tutorial is integrated with the Defold editor and easily accessible:

-Start Defold and:
+1. Start Defold.
-1. Select `Create From` ▸ `TUTORIALS` on the left.
+2. Select *New Project* on the left.
+3. Select the *From Tutorial* tab.
-2. Select the "Side Scroller Tutorial".
+4. Select the "Side scroller tutorial"
-3. Rename it, if you want.
-4. Select a location for the project on your local drive.
+5. Select a location for the project on your local drive and click *Create New Project*.
-5. Click `Create New Project`.

 ![new project](../images/new-side-scroller.png)